nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation**

-When the user wants to delete a specified nurse schedule, the NurseScheduleActions and NurseScheduleStorage classes will be accessed.
-It takes in Nurse ID and date to identify and delete the Nurse Schedule object.
+The delete function takes in 2 compulsory field (Nurse ID, Date) to identify and delete the Nurse Schedule object from the arraylist of Nurse Schedule objects.
+The Nurse ID and date will first be checked for its validity.
 Any invalid input detected will result in an exception thrown and command will be aborted.
 Else, a NurseScheduleDelete Command object is created and executed.

 Invalid Inputs include: